 As a health insurance provider the Company holds a significant amount of personal data, some of which is classified as special category data.
-Compliance with Data Protection obligations continues to be a priority for Westfield.
+Compliance with Data Protection obligations continues to be a priority for the Group.
 All new starters undergo data protection training as part of their induction process and this is further supplemented by refresher training and competency testing on a regular basis.
 A Data Protection Officer has been appointed, as required by the regulation, to ensure legal obligations are continually met.
-Furthermore, appropriate resources, including external professional support were allocated to a project team to ensure the organisation met the requirements of the new General Data Protection Regulations (GDPR) prior to the implementation deadline of 25th May 2018.
+There are ongoing audits to assess data protection from an accredited third party as well as work done by internal audit.